cnatale/ihtai2/README.md

 For end users, time steps are added, and next moves gotten, from here.

+Capable of dynamically spawning new pattern-recognizers if a specific child pattern-recognizer is accessed more times within a given time period than threshold.
+Also capable of deleting a pattern recognizer if it is not accessed more than minimum threshold within a given time period.

 #### sliding-window
 Takes new time-steps, and maintains a variable length window of the past n time-steps